 Sign up to our mailing list to review the latest industry news and Hover UAV updates.

-One of the World's Leading Drone Experts
+One of the Foremost Experts in Drone Operations

 At Hover UAV we assist drone programs from conception to full implementation.
 We are a passionate team of experts, with diverse skill sets and backgrounds gained in sectors such as maritime, crewed aviation, defense, corporate and engineering sectors.